a-padman/Dine2/README.md

 };
 ```

-​ Before we can request restaurant data, we will need to **find the midpoint between the two zip code locations** entered by the user.
+​Before we can request restaurant data, we will need to **find the midpoint between the two zip code locations** entered by the user.
 This is where the us-zips and geolib node packages come in handy!
 First, **convert the user zip code locations into JSON objects** with their respective latitude/longitude coordinates using the usZips function.
 Next, we will use these coordinates to find the midpoint via geolib.getCenterOfBounds.
 Lastly, pass in the center latitude, center longitude, and preferred user cuisine into another function (analyzeCoords) to send this data to the Azure Maps API.

 ### 2. Request Restaurant Data